ccorcos/youtube-mp3/README.md

+# Youtube MP3 Downloader

-This script uses a 3rd party api to download mp3's from youtube
+This is a simple commandline app that uses an external service to download mp3's from youtube.

-To compile into a commandline tool
+## Getting Started

+This program depends on `eyeD3` to manage the mp3 metadata:

-pip install pyinstaller
+    pip install eyeD3

-pyi-makespec --onefile youtube-cmdline.py
-pyi-build youtube-cmdline.spec
+Then just run the program:

+    python youtube-mp3.py